lukme/lookUp/README.md

 ### Installation

 To run the project locally you have to install the dependencies and start the server.
-So in the application's root directory please run:
+So in the application's root directory run:

 ```sh
 $ npm i